ehourdakis/PosQuatEKF/README.md

 ./build/tests/poser/example_poser
 ```

-Gnuplot can be installed using:
+gnuplot can be installed using:
 ```bash
 sudo apt-get install gnuplot libgnuplot-iostream-dev
 ```

-If Gnuplot is enabled, pqekf will generate graphs for debugging:
+If gnuplot is enabled, pqekf will generate graphs for debugging:

 ![Trajectory with covariance](/data/images/trajectory.png "Trajectory with covariance").

-The EKF is robust, i.e. it can reject outliers in extreme cases:
+pqekf is robust, i.e. it can reject outliers in extreme cases:

 ![Plots](/data/images/plots_pos.png "Position plot").
 ![Plots](/data/images/plots_quat.png "Quaternion plot").